Viktoo/Insert3D/README.md

 **Insert3D** is the **easiest** 🥳 and **fastest** 🚀 way to embed a 3D model in your iOS app.
 It combines SceneKit and Model I/O into a simple library for creative iOS developers who want to provide a unique experience for their users.
+This library uniquely supports both:
+* Static implementations to easily replace images with engaging 3D content without learning SceneKit.
+* Dynamic implementations where models need to be programmatically loaded via URLs using the raw 3D filetype on run-time.

 # Installation